Training Grant in Environmental Toxicology

 Requirements for doctoral program

-Graduate students who wish to study toxicology at MIT must first gain admission to the Department of Biological Engineering.
-Most students are in the Applied Biological Sciences area of the department, although some are in the Bioengineering PhD program.
-Students take the coursework listed below, which prepares them for an MIT doctoral degree with an area of specialization in Molecular and Systems Toxicology.
+Graduate students who wish to study toxicology at MIT typically first gain admission to the Department of Biological Engineering (BE).
+While Biological Engineering and the Center for Environmental Health Sciences are the administrative homes of the program, other participating departments and centers include the Department of Civil and Environmental Engineering, Biology, the Koch Institute for Integrative Cancer Research, Department of Chemistry, Department of Earth, Atmospheric and Planetary Sciences, and the Department of Chemical Engineering.
+While customized courses of study are possible, most students take the coursework listed below, which prepares them for an MIT doctoral degree with an area of specialization in Molecular and Systems Toxicology in the Department of Biological Engineering.
 Students also attend a 6 week course in Responsible Conduct in Research.
 While training in toxicology is open to all students, only US residents or permanent citizens are eligible for financial support on the Training Grant.

 Requirements for the postdoctoral doctoral program

 Training for participants in this Training Grant involves formal didactic courses, formal and informal seminars and other means of information exchange, as well as laboratory research projects utilizing appropriate model systems for problem definition and solution.
 The Training Grant in Environmental Toxicology is run out of the academic program in Molecular and Systems Toxicology, which is a sub-program of the Department of Biological Engineering (BE).
-All faculty participants except for Dr. Selin have appointments in this Department, making it a convenient administrative home for the Training Grant.
-All faculty also are members of the MIT Center for Environmental Health Sciences (CEHS), which provides world class support via its research facilities cores.
-The BE Department of MIT has sub-disciplinary areas entitled Bioengineering and Applied Biological Sciences.
+Most faculty also are members of the MIT Center for Environmental Health Sciences (CEHS), which provides world class support via its research facilities cores.
 Professors Engelward and Dedon convene the toxicology faculty approximately 5 times per year to discuss curricular issues.
 The Applied Biosciences (reflecting the name of Toxicology’s original departmental home) track within BE leads toward the PhD or ScD with areas of specialization in Molecular and Systems Toxicology and Pharmacology and Molecular and Systems Bacterial Pathogenesis.

 In summary, BE has three areas of specialization, (i) Bioengineering, (ii) Molecular and Systems Toxicology and (iii) Pharmacology and Molecular and Systems Bacterial Pathogenesis.
-Most students supported on the Toxicology Training Grant come through the toxicology or pathogenesis tracks, although the Personnel Steering Committee (Professors Engelward, Dedon and Essigmann) looks at the nature of the research project more than the area of specialization when making appointments.
+Most students supported on the Toxicology Training Grant come through the toxicology or pathogenesis tracks, although the Personnel Steering Committee (Professors White, Ribbeck and Essigmann) looks at the nature of the research project more than the area of specialization when making appointments.

 The typical program of study of students in the toxicology and pathogenesis tracks includes the following courses: